JamieBort/Portfolio-Website/README.md

 Additionally, on each relevant page you will be able to filter the content by a text field or by selecting key phrases (css, debugging, back end, etc.) and attributes (title, date, etc.).

-I'll update each section periodically as I come across new or interesting material.
+I will update each section periodically as I come across new or interesting material.

 If you anything that needs a correction, please let me know!
 And create a pull request.